 - Reviewing Applied and Academic courses in grade 9

 - Addressing suspension and expulsion rates

 - Collecting identity-based student data, starting in grade 4, including:

 - Enhancing diversity in hiring and promotion of teachers, school board and Ministry of Education staff

 In grades 9 and 10, students can choose either Applied (more practical) or Academic (more theoretical) courses in core subjects.
 When these courses were first developed, the idea was that students could “mix and match” them.
 Both types of courses were intended to be pathways to success.

-Reports, data and research from People for Education, York University, the Toronto District School Board, the EQAO, and the provincial government show that students who take Applied math in grade 9 are less likely to be successful on EQAO tests, less likely to graduate, and less likely to go on to any form of post-secondary education (even though Applied courses are intended to be a pathway to college).
+Reports, data and research from York University, the Toronto District School Board, the EQAO, and the provincial government show that students who take Applied math in grade 9 are less likely to be successful on EQAO tests, less likely to graduate, and less likely to go on to any form of post-secondary education (even though Applied courses are intended to be a pathway to college).
 Just as worryingly, the studies also show a relationship between the percentage of students in Applied courses and neighbourhood income; and that, in the TDSB, black students were twice as likely as white students to be in Applied courses.